grantjenks/python-diskcache/docs/tutorial.rst

 exception.
 The default `timeout` is 0.010 (10 milliseconds).

     >>> from diskcache import FanoutCache
-    >>> cache = FanoutCache('/tmp/mycachedir', shards=4, timeout=1)
+    >>> cache = FanoutCache(shards=4, timeout=1)

-The example above creates a cache in the local ``/tmp/mycachedir`` directory with four shards and a one second timeout.
+The example above creates a cache in a temporary directory with four shards and a one second timeout.
 Operations will attempt to abort if they take longer than one second.
-The remaining API of :class:`FanoutCache
-<diskcache.FanoutCache>` matches :class:`Cache <diskcache.Cache>` as described
+The remaining API of :class:`FanoutCache <diskcache.FanoutCache>` matches :class:`Cache <diskcache.Cache>` as described above.
-above.

 :class:`FanoutCache <diskcache.FanoutCache>` adds an additional feature:
 :meth:`memoizing <diskcache.FanoutCache.memoize>` cache decorator.
 The
 decorator wraps a callable and caches arguments and return values.

     >>> from diskcache import FanoutCache
-    >>> cache = FanoutCache('/tmp/diskcache/fanoutcache')
+    >>> cache = FanoutCache()
     >>> @cache.memoize(typed=True, expire=1, tag='fib')
     ... def fibonacci(number):
     ...     if number == 0: